johnnygreeme/Windows/README.md

-# PowerShell
+# Windows
-Scripts for PowerShell
+Scripts for Windows